 Using pets for therapy isn’t new.
 Dogs and cats are frequently brought to hospitals and nursing homes to cheer up and provide companionship to the sick and elderly.
 They can also be trained to alert for seizures, guide the blind, and even help calm mood disorders.

 There are actually a few ways the companionship of a pet can help you manage and deal with your bipolar disorder symptoms.

-- Pets and service animals are always comforting, and this is important.
-It can be hard for family and friends to understand how your bipolar disorder affects your life.
-This can leave you lonely and depressed.
-A pet is always loving and supportive, without judgment or questions.
+- Pets and assistance animals are comforting sources of support, and this is important.
+It can be hard for family and friends to always understand how your bipolar disorder affects your life.
+This can leave you feeling lonely and depressed.
+A pet is far more unconditional, loving and supportive, without judgment or questions.
 Their dependable companionship can help restore your sense of empathy, and minimize the severity of your symptoms.

 - Service animals in particular can give you reassurance during manic episodes.
 If you frequently experience seizures, delusions or hallucinations during a manic high or low, this can be especially helpful.
-Some service animals are trained to “alert” if an unusual event occurs.
+Some assistance animals are trained to “alert” a person if an unusual event occurs.
 The reaction of your pet will let you know if your perceived threat is real or imagined.

 - Feelings of loneliness and isolation are common during episodes of bipolar disorder depression.
 Owning a pet can help you overcome and manage your lows.
 They force you to get up and go outside.
 Pets naturally attract people, and this puts you in a social environment.
 Being around other animal lovers can help reduce your feelings of isolation.